Larry Fonacier: High school and college career

 Larry first played for the Ateneo de Manila High School Blue Eaglets in the University Athletic Association of the Philippines Juniors Basketball division, leading them to numerous winning seasons and championships along with Enrico Villanueva, Wesley Gonzales, BJ Manalo, and Bajjie del Rosario.
 He was named the UAAP Juniors MVP in 1999 as Ateneo swept the competition 14–0.
 He moved to the college ranks the following year.

 In his rookie year, under coach Joe Lipa, he played consistent minutes coming off the bench.
 The Blue Eagles managed to secure a twice to beat advantage against the Far Eastern University Tamaraws.
 Despite having the twice to beat advantage, they were defeated in both games.
-The Eagles would have faced the De La Salle Green Archers in a best-of-three series Finals.
+The Eagles would have faced the De La Salle Green Archers in a best-of-3 finals.

 The following year, in 2001, Larry started in all of the games and played a significant role in the team.
 The team finished with 10 wins and 4 losses.
 They, again, secured a twice to beat advantage against the Far Eastern University Tamaraws.
 They defeated Far Eastern University Tamaraws 67–63 then faced the De La Salle Green Archers in the best-of-3 finals.
 The Eagles lost in Game 3 despite a 30-point game from freshman LA Tenorio.
 The score was 93–88.